MauroJPA/autoWifiApOrStation/README.md

-# autoWifiApOrStation
+# auto_wifi_mode_station_or_ap_with_web_server
 Code for work on ESP32 with Arduino framework.

-ESP32 repository: enables WiFi, starts as AP without data, opens web server for setup, saves and connects as station after reset.
+This repository contains code to enable WiFi on ESP32 devices.
+If no saved connection data exists, it starts as a WiFi Access Point (AP) and opens a web server to input SSID and password.
+After saving the data, it restarts and connects to WiFi in station (STATION) mode using the saved information.
+A practical, flexible solution for easily configuring WiFi connectivity on ESP32 devices.